-Such loans also carry a low interest and are best for a student, who doesn’t qualify for other financial aids.
+Unsubsidized federal loans also carry a low interest and are best for a student who doesn’t qualify for other financial aid.
 Moreover, these loans are also helpful for those who need more funds to cover their financial expense.

 Federal Plus Loans

 Students attending the college in half or full-time undergraduate situations qualify for such loans.
 Parents get loans for the education of the student on the basis of attendance cost and their credit history.
-Just like the need-based loans, the Federal plus loans also carry low interest and repayment is scheduled within 60 to 90 days after the full loan disbursement or after the completion of the course.
-Such a loan comes handy in bearing other college expenses after the use of other financial aids.
+Just like the need-based loans, the Federal plus loans also carry low interest, and repayment is scheduled within 60 to 90 days after the full loan disbursement or after the completion of the course.
+Such a loan comes in handy in bearing other college expenses after using other financial aids.

 Direct Consolidation Loans

-This is not actually a loan, but a facility.
+This is not actually a loan but a facility.
 As the name suggests, it allows graduates to pool several loans into a single loan.
 It means the borrower has to make just one monthly payment.
-Moreover, it can help in lowering the monthly liability as well by extending the loan to more years.
+Moreover, it can help lower the monthly liability by extending the loan to more years.

 Parent PLUS loans

-Such type is loan is for biological, adoptive, and stepparents to support an undergraduate dependant on them.
+Parent plus loan is a type of loan for biological, adoptive, and stepparents to support an undergraduate dependent on them.
 It is different from other loans in a way that the government expects parents to make the payment until the child is in school.
 However, one may request a deferment while applying for the loan.

 Federal Perkins Loans

-Such loans are not available anymore.
+Federal Perkins Loans are not available anymore.
 These were the best loans for undergraduate, graduate, and professional students.
-They were given on the basis of extreme financial need and the interest rate was also very low.
+They were given on the basis of extreme financial need, and the interest rate was also very low.

 Interest rates are comparatively higher on these loans.
-Therefore, such a loan is suitable for those confident of repaying even with the high-interest rate.
-However, there are some private institutions that offer a lower interest loan for certain colleges.
+Therefore, such a loan is suitable for those who are confident of repaying even with a high-interest rate.
+However, there are some private institutions that offer lower interest loans for certain colleges.

-Similar to the consolidation loans, private lenders also offer an option to combine different types of student loans – Federal loans and private loans – into one loan.
+Like consolidation loans, private lenders also offer an option to combine different types of student loans – Federal and private loans – into one loan.
 Such an option may not be a very good idea as it does not result in a saving.
-Such type of consolidation would expand the repayment term and can increase the cost.
+Such a type of consolidation would expand the repayment term and can increase the cost.

-One advantage of refinancing is the lower interest rate that would convert into saving.
+One advantage of refinancing is the lower interest rate that would convert into savings.
 But, a borrower will need a robust credit score and steady income to qualify for a lower interest rate.
-You would see a lot of private lenders talk about the saving by an average customer through refinancing of the loan.
+You would see many private lenders talk about the saving of an average customer through refinancing the loan.

 Applying for a Student Loan

-The process is simple and institutions ask for the online application.
-Few simple steps that a student needs to follow are:
+The process is simple, and institutions ask for online applications.
+A few simple steps that a student needs to follow are:

-- Open the website of the lender from who you want to avail the loan.
+- Open the website of the lender from who you want to avail of the loan.

-- Before applying for the loan, you should always check the interest rates, repayment time, duration and flexibility provided by the banks.
+- Before applying for a loan, you should always check the interest rates, repayment time, duration, and flexibility provided by the banks.